VAPH110 Digital Photography Fundamentals (formerly VAFA110)

 Planned Sequence of Topics and/or Learning ActivitiesThe course provides students with a basic working knowledge of the materials and techniques used to produce digitally-generated photographic imagery.
 The course begins with the discussion of the materials and terminology of digital photography, including camera, hardware, and software concerns.
 A progression of topics follow, including basic to more advanced camera operation, image capture, image manipulation/editing, image file saving and storage concerns, and the presentation of images.
 In addition to the required technical information, this course introduces the history of digital photography and explores photographs as a vehicle of visual communication and as a means of personal creative expression.

 Assessment Methods for Course Learning GoalsStudents are introduced to digital-based photographic imagery.
 The course examines the potential inherent in the methods, techniques, and applications of digital photography as a means of personal expression.
 Students produce a portfolio of images for presentation.
+Projects are assessed through critiques, oral presentations, and discussions.

 Reference, Resource, or Learning Materials to be used by Student: